John Pilley

-John Pilley, also known as Jane Anne Pilley, became the first prisoner in England and Wales to be granted sex reassignment surgery in 1999, following legal action.
+John Pilley, also known as Jane Anne Pilley, became the first prisoner in England and Wales to be granted a gender-affirming surgery in 1999, following legal action.
 Pilley's case set a precedent for other transgender prisoners.
 At the time, he identified as a transgender woman and was serving a life sentence for kidnapping a taxi driver in 1981.
-Before the operation, he underwent seven years of hormone-replacement treatment.
+He was in his seventh year of taking hormone-replacement treatment at the time of the surgery.

-In 2006, he had another sex change operation, and was moved back to a men's prison.
+In 2006, he detransitioned and was moved back to a men's prison.